 Business Intelligence Career: Is it Worth It?

-A Business Intelligence Developer, a Business Intelligence Consultant, a Business Intelligence Analyst and so on are considered to be crucial linkages between business thinking and technological understanding.
+A Business Intelligence Developer, a Business Intelligence Consultant, a Business Intelligence Analysts and so on are considered to be crucial linkages between business thinking and technological understanding.
 Moreover, as business becomes more and more data-driven, the need for these personnel has increased by leaps and bounds.

-- Opportunity for Growth
+Opportunity for Growth

 For instance, a Business Intelligence Developer is expected to be competent at analyzing and understanding the needs of stakeholders and software users.
 Now this need is not static and they won’t be able to respond to their demands if they fail to keep themselves abreast of the latest technology.

 Immense Job Prospects